Queen Mary reportedly gave the parure to the Queen Mother, but it was later sold at auction. It is wrong and wrong

 Princess Margaret sold this parure in 1982 (she need money...).

 A man posted photos of this parure worn by his former wife on a public blog.
-I have sent a private message.
+I have sent him a private message.
 He kindly answsered me.
-I asked him many questions and I answered me .
+I asked him many questions and He answered me .
 He also sent me private photos of his wife wearing the very beautiful parure !

 As Beth has written I find also interesting that Queen Mary never gave the amethysts to any of her daughters-in-law ; she kept the jewels and continued to wear them.
 If she had a special affection to this stone she could have bequeathed it to QEII in order to this parure remain in the main branch.